wilkofm/capstone-project/README.md

 # Styling Goals

-I want the site to have a minimal, clean feel, some references are MUBI and Letterboxd.
+I want the site to have a minimal, clean feel, some references are MUBI, IMDb and Letterboxd.

 Here are a few styling features I’d like to implement:

 - Tailwind CSS to style the page
 - Clean layout
-- A Logo
+- A CineMax logo implemented across pages
 - Icons
-- Dedicated Font
 - A nav-bar to house the filter options
 - Resizing card/images so everything is uniform